QUEEN'S PARK HEAD COACHES

 He was replaced by assistant coach Mark Roberts, initially as caretaker, but later as permanent Head Coach in October 2018.
 His tenure lasted 16 months until December 2019 when he was sacked with the club uncomfortably close to the relegation trapdoor to the Lowland League.

 Queen's replaced him with Raymond McKinnon, who joined the club as it turned professional in January 2020, and in his first full season led Queen's to the League Two Championship in April 2021, only to be fired shortly afterwards.
+His replacement, assistant Laurie Ellis, turned out to be even more short lived, lasting six months before being fired in December 2021.

 Click on the links below to see a profile of each former coach and their record: